LiskHQ/lisk-desktop/README.md

 #### Start

 Start the Electron client.
 Before staring you need to make sure the application is built.
-If you need to built the entire application, run
+If you need to build the entire application, run

 ```
 npm run build